 Chlor-alkali electrolysis

-At the heart of the modern chemical industry is chlor-alkali electrolysis, an indispensable process through which essential raw materials for various applications are obtained.
-This process technology is important not least due to the efficient production of sodium ions (Na+), chloride ions (Cl-) and hydroxide ions (OH-), which are indispensable as critical starting materials for the production of plastics, pharmaceuticals and in the textile industry.
+At the heart of the modern chemical industry is the chlor-alkali electrolysis, an indispensable process by which essential raw materials are obtained for various applications.
+This process technology gains significance not least through the efficient production of sodium ions (Na+), chloride ions (Cl−), and hydroxide ions (OH−), which are critical raw materials for the production of plastics, pharmaceuticals, and are indispensable in the textile industry.

-In chlor-alkali electrolysis, an electrical DC voltage is applied to separate sodium chloride solution into elemental chlorine and sodium hydroxide; hydrogen is produced at the same time.
-Specialists attach particular importance to the functioning of these technically sophisticated electrolysis cells - specially designed to enable the transport of ions and at the same time prevent undesirable reactions between the products - because the efficiency and safety of the entire process depend to a large extent on precise control mechanisms and the stability of the membrane technologies used.
+By applying a direct electric voltage, a separating conversion of sodium chloride solution into elemental chlorine and sodium hydroxide is carried out in chlor-alkali electrolysis; at the same time, hydrogen is produced.
+The functionality of these technically sophisticated electrolysis cells — specially designed to enable the transport of ions and at the same time prevent undesirable reactions between the products — is particularly valued in professional circles; because the efficiency and safety of the entire processdepend significantly on precise control mechanisms and the stability of the membrane technologies used.

-LiquiSonic® measuring technology can be used advantageously in the various process stages of chlor-alkali electrolysis.
-The main customer benefit is the reduction in raw material and energy consumption and the increase in yield.
+The LiquiSonic® Measuring technology can be advantageously used in the various process stages of chlor-alkali electrolysis.
+The main customer benefit lies in the reduction of raw material and energy consumption as well as in the increase of yield.

 LiquiSonic® is available in three system variants: